Last Update: 5/5/23

 Jimmie Lee Grant sued Ramada for damages sustained in the criminal attack (pain and suffering and other economic and non-economic damages).
 He also sued the security company U.S. Security Services, arguing that its security guard, who was on duty at the motel that evening, was actively negligent in failing to protect him.

-QUICK FACT: A victim of a hotel’s negligence has 4 years from the date of the incident, such as a slip and fall, to file a lawsuit based on premises liability.
-However, if a death resulted from the incident, the deadline to file a lawsuit is 2 years.
+QUICK FACT: A victim of a hotel’s negligence has 2 years from the date of the incident, such as a slip and fall, to file a lawsuit based on premises liability.
+If a death resulted from the incident, then the deadline to file a lawsuit is 2 years too.

 Mr. Grant won his case.
 On appeal, it was held that Ramada had a non-delegable duty to the plaintiff because he was Ramada’s business invitee.